Do We Expect Most AGN to Live in Disks?: Results

 Clearly, stochastically fueled systems are predicted to dominate at the lowest luminosities, while merger-induced populations dominate at the highest luminosity.
 The transition between them occurs at a broadly similar luminosity $\sim 10^{12}\,L_{\sun}$ (the traditional Seyfert-quasar divide) at all redshifts.

 It is important to stress that we have not adjusted or ``fine-tuned'' any parameters in the model here to reproduce the observations.
 Moreover the stochastic and merger-induced models are independent predictions, so it is encouraging that they appear to accurately sum to reproduce the total luminosity function.
 However, we should emphasize that the model presented here is not unique, and a combination of many observations is needed to fully break degeneracies in models.
-The AGN LF alone is a relatively poor constraint on fueling mechanisms: by allowing different AGN lightcurves, or including minor mergers, it is possible to fit the low-luminosity LF with {\em only} merger-induced fueling \citep[see the models in][]{hopkins:lifetimes.interp,hopkins:merger.lfs,somerville:2009.msigma.scatter.qlf}.
-On the other hand, by assuming a much stronger ``secular'' mode (in which traditional disk bar instabilities are assumed to channel $100\%$ of the galaxy gas into the nucleus in a single burst), \citet{fanidakis:2011.bh.spin.sam} show they can plausibly reproduce the high-luminosity LF.
+The AGN LF alone is a relatively poor constraint on fueling mechanisms: by allowing very different AGN lightcurves, or including minor mergers (and assuming they produce a long duty cycle of low-luminosity activity), it is possible to fit the low-luminosity LF with {\em only} merger-induced fueling \citep[see the models in][]{hopkins:lifetimes.interp,hopkins:merger.lfs,somerville:2009.msigma.scatter.qlf}.
+On the other hand, by assuming a much stronger ``secular'' mode (in which traditional disk bar instabilities are assumed to channel $100\%$ of the galaxy gas into the nucleus in a single burst -- essentially mimicking a major merger), \citet{fanidakis:2011.bh.spin.sam} show they can plausibly reproduce the high-luminosity LF.
 And at high redshifts and high-$\Lbol$, we see that the ``allowed range'' owing to uncertainties in galaxy number densities and merger rates is very large -- this means that sufficient degeneracies exist such that the bight, high-redshift LF has little power to constrain fueling models.

 In Fig.~\ref{fig:bd}, we use this result to estimate the distribution of host population ``type'' versus mass.
 Specifically, we plot, at each redshift, the fraction of the population at each $\Lbol$ that are predicted to be fueled in the ``stochastic'' mode (as opposed to the major-merger mode).
 At all redshifts, we see a continuous increase in the predicted merger-relic AGN population with luminosity, with the merger-mode being negligible at Seyfert luminosities but becoming dominant at QSO luminosities $\gg 10^{12}\,L_{\sun}$.
 There is some quantitative increase in prevalence of mergers at intermediate luminosities at high redshifts, but the effect is small.